Best surround sound system Buying Guide: Welcome to What Hi-Fi?'s round-up of the best surround sound systems you can buy in 2020.

 If you want a real step up in performance, you'd have to spend around double, which just shows what great value this represents.

 Taking care of the visuals should be the Sony UBP-X700.
 This 4K Blu-ray player delivers a stunningly natural picture that's crisp and has excellent contrast and colours.
 Even better, it doesn't cost the earth.
-No wonder it won one of our coveted Awards last year.
+No wonder it won one of our coveted Awards in 2019.

 Read the full review: Q Acoustics 3050i 5.1 Cinema Pack

 This speaker package is 'designed for modern living', according to Monitor Audio.
 That means the speakers have smaller chassis, as well as minimal variance in performance regardless of where they're situated.
 That should be a godsend if - like most of us - you don't have endless placement options.
 You can even wallmount the satellites and still achieve a wrap-around sound field.